 Further, the Healthy Families program will share eligibility files with Medi-Cal on an ongoing basis to check for children enrolled in both programs.
+Additionally, a random sample of applications will be audited using the Income Eligibility Verification System (IEVS) on an on-going basis to verify that the incomes being reported were the incomes earned.

-Employer Sponsored Insurance Coverage.
-The application will ask parents about their access to employer sponsored insurance coverage.
+Private Coverage.
+The application will ask parents about their access to employer sponsored coverage.
 Children who have been covered under such coverage in the prior 3 months will be determined ineligible.